-I am a researcher at Inria Bretagne in the Gallinette team, in Nantes.
+I am a researcher at INRIA in the Gallinette team in Nantes.

 I am looking for motivated students and postdocs interested in the topics below.
-(Funding available on various theoretical and applied topics related to resource-management in programming languages.)
 The city and the scientific context are nice.

-I am a member of ACM SIGLOG (special interest group in logic and computation)...
+I am a member of ACM's Special Interest Group on Logic and Computation (SIGLOG).
 Please promote the ACM Code of Ethics and Professional Conduct.

 - Address